-The Sustainable Transport Investment Plan (STIP) as a lever to unlock maritime and aviation decarbonisation
+A Sustainable Transport Investment Plan (STIP) to decarbonise maritime and aviation

 Introduction

 2025 is an important year for aviation and maritime decarbonisation.
 Renewable hydrogen e-fuels offer the most effective pathway to decarbonising both of these sectors.
-If these projects are to be operating ahead of the 2030 target for ReFuelEU Aviation and 2030s targets for FuelEU Maritime, projects need to be reaching FID in the coming year.
+If these projects are to be operating ahead of the 2030 target for ReFuelEU Aviation and 2030s targets for FuelEU Maritime, projects need to be reaching Final investment decision (FID) in the coming year.
 Financing and de-risking therefore needs to be accelerated now.

-The STIP is an opportune moment to address this and must be targeted towards renewable hydrogen projects.
-The STIP has the potential to transform the EU’s e-fuel market, driving decarbonisation, competitiveness and innovation by introducing:
+The STIP offers an opportunity to address this and must be targeted towards renewable hydrogen projects.
+The STIP has the potential to transform the EU’s e-fuel market, driving decarbonisation, competitiveness and innovation by:

-1. Implementing a contracts for difference (CfD) financing mechanism for e-fuels (double-sided auctioning).
+1. Implementing a contracts for difference (CfD) financing mechanism for aviation and maritime e-fuels (double-sided auctioning).

-2. Introducing a time-bound book-and-claim flexibility mechanism for aviation e-fuels in the EEA.
+2. Introducing a time-bound book-and-claim flexibility mechanism for aviation e-kerosene in the EEA.

 What is the Sustainable Transport Investment Plan (STIP)?

 The Sustainable Transport Investment Plan (STIP) was announced in the Clean Industrial Deal (CID) published earlier this year, which mentioned “short and medium-term measures to prioritise support to specific renewable and low-carbon fuels for aviation and waterborne transport”.
-The STIP is expected to recognise the critical need for greater financing for, and de-risking of, investments into the production of renewable hydrogen solutions for shipping and aviation.
-This has been echoed by the Commission acknowledging that the STIP must take targeted action to overcome barriers to scaling e-SAF.
+We welcome that the call for evidence recognises the critical need for greater financing for, and de-risking of, investments into the production of renewable hydrogen solutions for shipping and aviation.
+In particular, we are pleased to see the update that the plan will assess the need for new mechanisms to achieve this, such as contracts-for-difference and double-sided-auctions.

 Both synthetic fuels (or ‘e-fuels’) – produced using renewable hydrogen – and zero carbon emission technologies such as aircraft and vessels powered by renewable hydrogen fuel cells present the only credible pathways to net zero for aviation and maritime.
 Only a small number of maritime e-fuel projects, and no large-scale aviation e-fuel projects, have reached final investment decision (FID), despite the number of projects underway in the EU having capacity to meet the quantities mandated in ReFuelEU Aviation and FuelEU Maritime.

-An ambitious STIP that supports the growth of Europe’s renewable hydrogen fuels sector is therefore vital to both decarbonising aviation and shipping and cultivating these sectors’ long-term competitiveness in Europe.
+An ambitious STIP that supports the growth of Europe’s renewable hydrogen fuels sector is therefore vital to decarbonising aviation and shipping, reducing oil dependency and cultivating these sectors’ long-term competitiveness in Europe.

 What should the STIP target?